Setanna/emulate/Rules/Actions/Base Actions/Movement/Run.md

 ___
 **System:**
-You move up to four times your speed in metres.
+You move up to four times your speed in meters.